MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-L-Waterfront-Facilities/part-127-Waterfront-Facilities-Handling-Liquefied-Natural-Gas-Liquefied-Hazardous-Gas/subpart-B-Waterfront-Facilities-Handling-Liquefied-Natural-Gas/subjectgroup-ECFR1a61b4521c8e96a-Maintenance/section-127.409.md

 ##### § 127.409 Records. #####

-Link to an amendment published at 87 FR 5691, Feb.
-2, 2022.

-(a) The operator shall keep on file the following information:
+(a) The operator must keep on file the following information:

 (1) A description of the components tested under § 127.407.